If you are interested in getting an appraisal for your fine art, please review this helpful information.

 Think you need an appraisal?
 This is what Opper Fine Art needs, and what you can expect.

-2. Expect to hear back within five business days about the suitability of your artwork for appraisal by Opper Fine Art.
+2. Expect to hear back within five business days about the suitability of your artwork for handling/appraisal by Opper Fine Art.
 Further details and rate information will be provided if the firm can do the appraisal.

 3. A Client Agreement will be issued for your acceptance and an inspection will be scheduled.